VirtusLab/scala-cli/website/docs/input.md

 (reformated for clarity)
 The name `hello` comes straight from the file name `hello.sc`.

-When a script is in a sub-directory of a directory passed to `scala`, a package is inferred too:
+When a script is in a sub-directory of a directory passed to `scala-cli` , a package is inferred too:

 - `my-app/constants/messages.sc`
 ```scala